Gabaldonlab/redundans/README.md

 Redundans is:
 - **fast** & **lightweight**: with multi-core support and memory-optimised, so it can be run by modern laptops on small-to-medium size genomes
 - **flexible** toward many sequencing technologies (Illumina, 454 or Sanger) and library types (paired-end, mate pairs, fosmids)
-- **modular**: every step can be ommited or replaced with another tools
+- **modular**: every step can be ommited or replaced by another tools

 For more information have a look at the [poster](https://github.com/lpryszcz/redundans/blob/master/docs/poster.pdf).